Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.nb.md

 ### Move code from GetEFormidlingReceivers in App.cs

-If you have no definition of `GetEFormidlingReceivers` in `App/logic/App.cs` you can move on to [Register Eformidling implementation](#register-eformidling-implementation).
-If it is defined complete the following steps
+If you have no definition of `GetEFormidlingReceivers` in `App/logic/App.cs`, you can move on to [Register Eformidling implementation](#register-eformidling-implementation).
+If it is defined complete the following steps:

 1. Create a new class named `EFormidlingReceivers`in `App/logic/EFormidling`.
-You can name and place the file whatever and whereever you like, this is just an suggestion.
+You can name and place the file whatever and wherever you like, this is just a suggestion.
 Make the new class implement the interface `Altinn.App.Core.EFormidling.Interface.IEFormidlingReceivers`.
 The file should look something like this now:
     ```csharp
     using System.Collections.Generic;
     using System.Threading.Tasks;